 - Add the rice, cover, and cook 45-50 minutes in the rice cooker.
 (If cooking in a non-stick pot, cook for 45-50 minutes on medium/low heat).

-- Serve according to your preferred style above.
+- Serve according to your preferred style below in the notes.

 - Noosh-e-Jan (Enjoy)!